Robinlovelace/osm-cycle/cy-uptake/cyChange.md

-These studies have tended to focus on variables that are either inherent to the natural environment (e.g. topology, weather) or which are not easy to alter through policy interventions (e.g. average distance of trips) (Fraser et al. 2011).
+These studies have tended to focus on variables that are either inherent to the natural environment (e.g. topology, weather) or which are not easy to alter through policy interventions (e.g. average distance of trips) (Fraser and Lock, 2011).
 This paper, by contrast, deliberately focussed on factors over which policy makers have some control or ability to target: bicycle paths, investment in cycling, the spatial distribution of average incomes.